mstachowsky/Klein-Clientside/README.md

 Klein clientside is currently not able to store user data or grades, and as such is currently useful for lab manuals and practice but not for graded assignments.

+### The book file

+You write your own books you use a basic text editor.
+The file is a markdown file with modified syntax (see below), so it would be a \*.md file.
+Once you've written the file, you use the JSON parser (see below)  to parse it into a "book", or \*.bk, file.
+Klein fetches the book file and any resources, such as images and videos, on page load.

 ## Klein's Components

 Klein consists of two components: a python script for converting the content and a Javascript/css/html web front-end for displaying the content.